litchipi/CantReadTh1s/README.md

 ### Technical details
 - Data is stored encrypted using AES 256
-- Data compressed with zlib
+- Data compressed with LZMA
 - Header stored in JSON, previously compressed with SMAZ
 - Password Key Derivation with Argon2, with flexible settings (defaults are t=2, m=1024, p=Number of CPU x2)
+On an AMD Ryzen 5 3600X, processes rockyou.txt in 55 secs, compressed from 134M to 36.9M.

 ### Security levels
 To fit particular needs, the tool can be used with different levels of security that can be added to the default minimal settings for more security.